 Now again set to obtain

 where defined the constant to equal the negative derivative of at the origin:

 The minus sign is artificial but will make life easier in the future.
 Eq.
 (19) is easily solved by separating the variables and integrating: , where the constant is fixed at , in view of Eq.
 (16).
 As a result, we obtain a remarkably simple expression for the function :

 We are left with determining the coefficient .
 Consider a particle freely moving in 1D (“moving freely” = “not subjected to an external force”): , where I used the subscript to emphasize that the motion is along one spatial direction, chosen to be for concreteness.
 Distinct microstates of the particles differ only by their velocities and, in fact, are uniquely labelled by the corresponding value of itself.
 Hence,

 where the -independent proportionality constant can be determined by requiring that the distribution be normalized to 1: .
+(The lack of dependence of the constant on the velocity is, perhaps, best appreciated in Quantum Mechanics, through the concept of “the phase space”, but see below, where we discuss the velocity distribution in 3D.)
 This yields, after consulting the table of definite integrals: :